azarafrooz/quarry-agent/README.md

 ## 🔄 Extend Quarry

-Want to expand beyond Steampipe?
+Want to expand to other DB?
 Check out [Vanna AI](https://github.com/vanna-ai/vanna) for adapting Quarry to other databases.

 **🙏 Acknowledgements**